esikm/Pillow/docs/handbook/image-file-formats.rst

     .. versionadded:: 1.1.5

-The :py:attr:`~PIL.Image.Image.tag_v2` attribute contains a dictionary of TIFF metadata.
-The keys are numerical indexes from :py:attr:`~PIL.TiffTags.TAGS_V2`.
+The :py:attr:`~PIL2.Image.Image.tag_v2` attribute contains a dictionary of TIFF metadata.
+The keys are numerical indexes from :py:attr:`~PIL2.TiffTags.TAGS_V2`.
 Values are strings or numbers for single items, multiple values are returned in a tuple of values.
-Rational numbers are returned as a :py:class:`~PIL.TiffImagePlugin.IFDRational` object.
+Rational numbers are returned as a :py:class:`~PIL2.TiffImagePlugin.IFDRational` object.

     .. versionadded:: 3.0.0

-For compatibility with legacy code, the :py:attr:`~PIL.Image.Image.tag` attribute contains a dictionary of decoded TIFF fields as returned prior to version 3.0.0.
+For compatibility with legacy code, the :py:attr:`~PIL2.Image.Image.tag` attribute contains a dictionary of decoded TIFF fields as returned prior to version 3.0.0.
 Values are returned as either strings or tuples of numeric values.
 Rational numbers are returned as a tuple of ``(numerator, denominator)``.